AssetsArt/nylon/docs/plugins/overview.md

 # Plugin Development Overview

 Nylon's plugin system allows you to extend its functionality with custom logic.
 Plugins can intercept and modify requests, responses, and WebSocket messages.
-Currently, the Go SDK is production-ready, with more language SDKs in development.
+Currently, the Go SDK is available, with more language SDKs in development.

 ## Plugin Architecture